nickmflorin/enumerated-literals/README.md

 3. **`accessorHyphenReplacement`** (`AccessorHyphenReplacement` or `"_" | "" | null`)

-   The `string` value that will be used to replace hyphens (`"-"`) when the accessors are either auto-generated based on the constant string literal values on the `EnumeratedLiterals` instance or when hyphen characters are encountered in the `accessor` property of a given `object` provided to the `enumeratedLiterals` method:
+   The `string` value that will be used to replace hyphens (`"-"`) when the accessors are either auto-generated based on the constant string literal values on the [`EnumeratedLiterals`][EnumeratedLiterals] instance or when hyphen characters are encountered in the `accessor` property of a given `object` provided to the `enumeratedLiterals` method:

    ###### Example